City of Lancaster

 Project Funding

-The Transit Neighborhood Plan Update is being funded by the Southern California Association of Governments (SCAG).
+The Sierra Gateway Neighborhood Plan is being funded by the Southern California Association of Governments (SCAG).

 Contact Us

-For comments or questions related to the Transit Neighborhood Plan Update, please reach us at
+For comments or questions related to the Sierra Gateway Neighborhood Plan, please reach us at

 Phone: 661-723-6100